awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. After the sample application is successfully deployed, verify the deployment in your web browser by going to `http://PublicDNS` for each Amazon EC2 instance in the deployment\.
 To get the public DNS value for an Amazon EC2 instance, in the Amazon EC2 console, select the instance, and look for the **Public DNS** value on the **Description** tab\.

-    The web page will display links to the AWS CodeDeploy documentation\.
+    The webpage displays links to the AWS CodeDeploy documentation\.
 **Note**
-This web page is not the one you will deploy and release with the pipeline you will create in the next section\.
+This webpage is not the one you deploy and release with the pipeline you create in the next section\.

 For more information about AWS CodeDeploy, see [Getting Started with AWS CodeDeploy](http://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started.html)\.

 ## Step 3: Create Your First Pipeline in AWS CodePipeline<a name="s3-create-pipeline"></a>

-In this part of the walkthrough, you will create the pipeline\.
-The sample will run automatically through the pipeline\.
+In this part of the walkthrough, you create the pipeline\.
+The sample runs automatically through the pipeline\.

 **To create an AWS CodePipeline automated release process**